 We are all inundated with those irritating robocalls and unwanted telemarketer solicitations, and though it may seem simple enough to prevent falling prey to a scammer, it is in reality quite simple to become taken in by what appears to be a credible scenario – particularly for aging parents.
 In fact, an astounding $36 billion is scammed from seniors on an annual basis, and sometimes these funds are unrecoverable, depleting a lifetime of savings and leaving older adults in financial distress.

-The FBI wants us to be familiar with these three senior citizen scams so that the older adults we love remain safe.
+The FBI wants us to be familiar with these top senior citizen scams so that the older adults we love remain safe.

 The Miracle Cure